cameron-simpson/css/lib/python/cs/vt/vt.1.md

   Create the directories for any missing local datadir Stores from the configuration.

+`pullfrom` *other_store* *objects*...

+  Pull blocks from the Store *other_store* into the default Store to cover the supplied *objects*.
+  This ensures that the default Store contains all the Blocks related to each *object*.
+  Each *object* may be a content reference such as a content directory specification, but may also be the pathname of a "datadir" Store or a `.vtd` data file;
+  in this latter case the Blocks come directly from the Store or data file respectively instead of from *other_store*.

+`pushto` *other_store* *objects*...

+  Push blocks from the default Store to the Store *other_store* to cover the supplied *objects*.
+  This ensures that *other_store* contains all the Blocks related to each *object*.
+  Each *object* may be a content reference such as a content directory specification, but may also be the pathname of a "datadir" Store or a `.vtd` data file;
+  in this latter case the Blocks come directly from the Store or data file respectively instead of from the default Store.

 `mount` [*option*...] *special* [*mountpoint* [*subpath*]]

   Mount the storage specified by *special* on *mountpoint*